divamgupta/stable-diffusion-tensorflow/README.md

 1) Using the command line

 ```
-python text2image.py --prompt="An astronaut riding a hourse"
+python text2image.py --prompt="An astronaut riding a horse"
 ```

 2) Using the python interface